-Report on the Separate Financial Statements
+Report on the Consolidated Financial Statements

-We have audited the accompanying separate financial statements of "Sofiyska voda" AD ("the Company") as set out on pages 1 to 57, which comprise the separate statement of financial position as at 31 December 2015, the separate statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes, comprising a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated financial statements of "Sofiyska voda" AD and its subsidiary "Water Industry Support and Education" EOOD ("the Group") as set out on pages 1 to 58, which comprise the consolidated statement of financial position as at 31 December 2015, the consolidated statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes, comprising a summary of significant accounting policies and other explanatory information.

-Management's Responsibility for the Separate Financial Statements
+Management's Responsibility for the Consolidated Financial Statements

-Management is responsible for the preparation and fair presentation of these separate financial statements in accordance with International Financial Reporting Standards as adopted by the European Union, and for such internal control as management determines is necessary to enable the preparation of separate financial statements that are free from material misstatement, whether due to fraud or error.
+Management is responsible for the preparation and fair presentation of these consolidated financial statements in accordance with International Financial Reporting Standards as adopted by the European Union, and for such internal control as management determines is necessary to enable the preparation of consolidated financial statements that are free from material misstatement, whether due to fraud or error.